RadioAstronomySoftwareGroup/pyuvdata/docs/references/making_release.md

 1. Fork the feedstock repo to your personal github account.
 2. Make a new branch on your fork for the changes
-3. get the new SHA from pypi: Go to the PyPI file listing page, next to each file there's a little link labeled SHA256 that will copy the right value to your clipboard.
+3. get the new SHA from pypi: Go to the PyPI download page for this release.
+Next to the source distribution (.tar.gz file) there's a "view hashes" link.
+Click that link to see the SHA256 hash and click the "copy" link next to it to copy the right value to your clipboard.
 Or you can just download the file yourself and run `openssl sha256` on it.
 4. update recipe/meta.yaml: minimally update the version, build & SHA (if it’s a new version, reset the build to zero, otherwise bump the build number).
-Generally review the whole file for things that should change.
+Generally review the whole file for things that should change, particularly any dependency changes.
 5. push your branch to github
 6. open a  PR against the feedstock repo from your branch.
 7. get a bot to automatically re-render the code by commenting on the PR with